jolie/docs/web/getting-started/jolie_modules.md

 - a symbol is a named definition declared in a file.
 Symbols are either `type` definitions, `interface` definitions, or `service` definitions.
 As in other languages, the access to Jolie symbols can be restricted with the usual access modifiers prefixing of the symbol definition.
 Symbols without an access modifier are considered `private` by default, while `public` ones are accessible from the importer;

 - a module corresponds to a Jolie file and it contains a set of symbols.
-To make a Jolie module directly executable (e.g., runnable with the command `jolie myFile.ol`), we need to specify a service named `main` which itself contains the block `main { ... }`.
-This `main` service (and namesake procedure) is the execution target/entry-point of the Jolie interpreter.
-The interpreter prohibits the execution of modules without a `main` service.
-Drawing a parallel, programmers define a `main` method in a Java class when that unit is the entry-point of execution: hence, the method is implemented in applications that define a specific execution flow, while libraries frequently omit a `main` method as they are modules imported and used by other projects;
+To make a Jolie module directly executable (e.g., runnable with the command `jolie myFile.ol`), we need to have specified just _one_ `service` which itself contains the block `main { ... }`.
+This single service (and `main` procedure) is the execution target/entry-point of the Jolie interpreter.
+Drawing a parallel, programmers define a `main` method in a Java class when that unit is the entry-point of execution: hence, the method is implemented in applications that define a specific execution flow, while libraries frequently omit a `main` method as they are modules imported and used by other projects.
+When there are more and one service per module, the interpreter prohibits direct the execution of modules and requires the definition of the `--service` parameter (explained below);

 - a package is a directory that contains one or more Jolie modules.
 The `import` mechanism uses the package name &mdash; i.e., the directory name &mdash; to traverse and locate the target module in the file system.